Available courses

 This training is comparative to others on the market, covering general health and safety on civil and construction sites.

-In this training you will learn how to stay safe in your workplace, understand your responsibilities in relation to health and safety, and increase awareness of everyone in your workplace.
+In this training, learners will cover how to stay safe in the workplace, understand their responsibilities in relation to health and safety, and support stronger safety awareness across the team.

-Having awareness of workplace safety and being well-prepared and knowledgeable of hazards is key to avoiding incidents.
-Having workplace safety awareness is pre-planning and preparing for hazards in the workplace.
+Having awareness of workplace safety, being well prepared, and understanding workplace hazards is key to helping avoid incidents.
+Workplace safety awareness supports pre-planning and preparation for hazards in the workplace.

-Our Workplace Safety Awareness course could also be used as an induction for a new staff member or a refresher for staff after an incident has occurred as it has detailed information on a range of different topics.
+Our Workplace Safety Awareness course can also be used as an induction for new staff members, or as a refresher for staff after an incident has occurred, as it includes detailed information across a wide range of safety topics.

 Course Structure